 Blood vessles are sealed with a specialist instrument rather than using suture material.

 “Traditional” surgery requires a much longer incision (approximately 5-10cm) so the surgeon is able to directly see and safely handle internal structures.
 Keyhole surgery uses two incisions about 0.5-1cm in size.

 Carrying out “traditional” open surgery through a small incision risks the surgeon not properly seeing internal structures and causing damage while trying to pull internal structures up through a small incision: this is not the same as laparoscopic keyhole surgery.

 How much does it cost?

-We offer a 20% discount for all PawPlan members that have been a member for at least 6 months.
+We offer a discount for our PawPlan members that have been a member for at least 6 months.